glotzerlab/row/doc/src/developers/contributing.md

 Update the contributors documentation to name each developer that has contributed to the code.

-### Propose a change log entry
+### Add a change log entry

-Propose a short concise entry describing the change in the pull request description.
+Add a short concise entry describing the change in `doc/src/release-notes.md`.